snewell4/simpleth/docs/source/Club.rst

 :Notes:  Be careful in making any changes.
 Do not break the simpleth test cases.
 I am not testing for overflow/underflow in math.
 Beware.

 :Author:  Stephen Newell
+:simpleth: This should appear in docdev for the Contract

 .. image:: ../images/section_separator.png